andreeahanson/beauty-studio/README.md

 If the user accidentally enters a strange url, the page with display a Not Found message, inviting the user to go back to the home page.

-This project highlights my efforts of creating an app using React, Redux, Router and testing it using Enzyme.
+This project highlights my efforts of creating an app using React, Redux, Router, and also testing it using Enzyme.

 The app was created using `create-react-app`.